-The minor in fundamentals of business will allow the students to specialize in the subjects in which they are interested, while also providing them with a fundamental business background which will enhance their job opportunities after graduation.
+The minor in business administration will allow the students to specialize in the subjects in which they are interested, while also providing them with a fundamental business background which will enhance their job opportunities after graduation.
 The courses selected for this minor have as a goal to provide the student with an exposure to the economic, financial and legal aspects of business.

-Requirements for a minor in fundamentals of business (21 hours): Economics 200, 201, 308; Accounting 202; Business 121, 230, 310,
+Requirements for a minor in business administration (18 hours): Economics 200; Accounting 202; Business 230, 310, 330 and 350.